Issue Deep Dive

 - Driving innovative solutions to climate change, including those that encourage private sector investment, drawing on Indigenous traditional knowledge, such as cultural burning and supporting nature-based solutions.

-The Labor government is likely to give new impetus to climate action and climate finance: For instance, in May 2022, the new Minister of Foreign Affairs announced the Australia-Pacific Climate Infrastructure Partnership, which will assist with energy projects and other climate-related infrastructure in the Pacific and Timor-Leste, a cornerstone project for future climate-focused assistance to the region.
+The Labor government is likely to give new impetus to climate action and climate finance: In May 2022, the Minister of Foreign Affairs announced the Australia-Pacific Climate Infrastructure Partnership, which will assist with energy projects and other climate-related infrastructure in the Pacific and Timor-Leste, a cornerstone project for future climate-focused assistance to the region.
+In addition, Australia is bidding to co-host COP31 in 2026 with Pacific Island countries.

 Key Bodies